 Photo scavenger hunts seem to be all the rage at the moment.
-They’re also quite easy, as just about everyone has a camera in their phone.
-Doni, from Girls Guide to Paris, asked me to create one for her tours in Provence.
+They’re also quite easy, as just about everyone has a camera on their phone.
+This could be a fun activity to enjoy during a Week in Uzès culinary tour.
 I thought that Uzès, which it’s rich history and architecture, would be the perfect city for this.

 What is a Photo Scavenger Hunt?